Kntnt/kntnt-schedule-social-media/README.md

 # Kntnt Schedule Sociala Media with Zapier

-WordPress plugin that provides ACF fields for scheduling webhooks that push social media posts to Zapier.
+WordPress plugin that allows authors of posts to schedule social media posts that are published by Zapier.

 ## Description